What is an Outdoor Condenser?

 Where do you install a condenser unit?

-Typically, you install the condenser unit outdoors.
-These units work best in open, uncovered areas with little sunlight.
+Typically, you install condenser units outdoors.
+These units are more industrial and take up more space, so they work best in open, shaded areas directly outside a building.
 According to the United States Department of Energy, you want to keep at least two feet of distance from any trees or shrubbery for adequate airflow.

 What is the difference between an AC condenser and a heat pump?